 - 1. A triangular yield sign at which the contestant is legally obligated to yield. - 2.
-Only for the purpose of determining PROTECTION in the application of the Default Route Instructions, a YIELD is also a triangular yield sign controlling entering traffic on any route by which you may leave the intersection.
+Only for the purpose of determining PROTECTION in applying the Default Route Instructions, a YIELD is also a triangular yield sign controlling entering traffic on any route by which you may leave the intersection.